AndSchmitz/ExtractEMEPModelAnnualData/README.md

  - Download all files from this repository (e.g. via Code -> Download ZIP above) and unzip.

  - Download at least one .nc file with annual data from the EMEP website (see above) and place it in the "Input" folder.
 Do not change names of files.
-I.e. files must be named like "EMEP01_rv4.42_year.2018met_2018emis_rep2021.nc".
-The part "year.XXXX" is used to extract the year from the file name.
+File names must have the extension ".nc" and the part "year.XXXX" in the file names is used to extract the year from the file name.

  - Script 01_Convert_NetCDF_to_CSV_gridded.R: